How to File the Washington D.C. LLC Articles of Organization

 - Complete the form online.

-Option 1: Create an account or log into Washington D.C.’s Department of Consumer and Regulatory Affairs.
+Option 1: Create an account or log into Washington D.C.’s Department of Licensing and Consumer Protection.
 From the user homepage, scroll down to the “Limited Liability Company” section of the “Domestic” list.
 Select “DLC-1 LLC/PLLC Articles of Organization Web.”
 Fill out the required fields and submit.